-Second state of the landmark De L'Isle-Buache map of the North Pacific, exhibiting the recent Russian discoveries for the first time on a printed map.
-This second state is idnentical to the first state, but the Buache imprint is replaced by Dezauche.
+This is a fine example of the first state of the landmark De L'Isle-Buache map of the North Pacific, exhibiting the recent Russian discoveries for the first time on a printed map.

 The map shows North America and Russia arrayed from the North Pole.
 An advertisement in the upper left corner explains that this map not only shares new geographic discoveries, it also improved upon the stereographic projection.
 Rather than show meridians and parallels meeting in right angles, the chart includes the curve of the earth, with latitude lines radiating in an arc, making it possible to show more area.

 A large sea is in the interior of North America.
 A series of lakes nearly connects Baffin's Bay to the Mer du Sud, suggesting a Northwest Passage.
 To the north are glacial mountains while to the west are a series of archipelagoes and several large lakes.
 Further west, Russia appears well delineated, with the exception of a "Grande Terre" supposedly discovered by the Russians in 1723.